Published 15/04/2025, Edited 29/04/2025

 review legislation to streamline regulations to improve their consistency and speed up the approval process across jurisdictions

-input existing legislation and site survey data and output basic designs with a couple of levels of customisation based on surveyed individual needs and preferences
+input existing legislation and site survey data as parameters and output basic designs with a couple of levels of customisation based on surveyed needs and preferences

 this can be utilised for ad-hoc construction as well as medium and large scale developments, and should require the quality control of professional architects